Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: Introduction

 \subsection{Motivation and Contributions}

-Existing INR-based methods for CAPA beamforming typically suffer from high training complexity and limited generalization.
-To address these limitations, we aim to design an INR framework for CAPA beamforming with higher learning efficiency.
-Specifically, we first develop a functional WMMSE algorithm for sum-rate maximization, and then design BeamINR based on this functional WMMSE algorithm.
-BeamINR is implemented as a GNN to exploit the PE property of the optimal beamforming policy, while its update rule is designed by leveraging the iterative structure of the functional WMMSE algorithm.
+While INR-based methods can learn continuous beamforming functions, their application has been limited to single-user multi-CAPA systems.
+Moreover, these methods have not exploited PE properties or mathematical models to guide the DNN design, leading to high training complexity and poor generalization.
+The extension to the more complex multiuser multi-CAPA scenario is nontrivial, as its achievable sum rate remains unknown and the structure of the optimal solution has not been characterized to facilitate the model-driven~design.

-The main contributions are summarized as follows.\footnote{Portions of this work, specifically the derivation of the functional WMMSE algorithm, were reported in our conference paper~\cite{Functional_WMMSE}.
-The present journal manuscript substantially extends~\cite{Functional_WMMSE} in three aspects: it derive a closed-form expression for the achievable sum rate in multiuser multi-CAPA systems, designs BeamINR to learn the continuous beamforming function which exploits the PE property of the optimal beamforming policy and the iterative structure of the functional WMMSE algorithm.
-It also provides additional simulation results for both the numerical optimization and the INR-based~approaches.}
+This paper aims to address these limitations and the main contributions are summarized as follows.\footnote{A part of this work, specifically the derivation of the functional WMMSE algorithm, was reported in a conference paper~\cite{Functional_WMMSE}.
+This manuscript substantially extends~\cite{Functional_WMMSE} by deriving a closed-form expression for the achievable sum rate in multiuser multi-CAPA systems, designing BeamINR to learn the continuous beamforming function, and providing additional simulation results for both the numerical optimization and the INR-based~methods.}